paudan/hate-speech-multi/README.md

 # Hate Speech Detection using Multitask Learning

 This project implements multitask learning for hate speech and toxicity detection, developed as part of the HIPSTER project (in Lithuanian: _Hibridinių, informacinių, psichologinių ir visuomeninių grėsmių valdymo sistema viešosios saugos sektoriaus specialistams, verslui ir švietimui_) project at Kaunas University of Technology (KTU).
-It supports various transformer architectures and is specifically developed tested on Lithuanian and English datasets.
+It supports various transformer architectures and is specifically developed and tested on Lithuanian and English datasets.

 ## Key Features